mbest1813/documentation/v2/clickstream/destinations/s3-event-logs.md

 #### Add our S3 Bucket Policy

 Add the following S3 bucket policy, which will grant Astronomer permission to copy events into your S3 bucket using `s3:PutObject`.
-In the `Resource:` line of the policy, swap out `YOUR_BUCKET_NAME` for the exact name of your S3 bucket, but keep the `/*` on the end.
+In the `Resource:` line of each of the two policies below, swap out `YOUR_BUCKET_NAME` for the exact name of your S3 bucket, but keep the `/*` on the end.

 ```
 {